Graphite Tag Support

 Sending metrics in your favorite language is similar.
 Refer to our language guide.

-You can search for metrics by their tag values, or by the metric name.
-All queries should be wrapped with a seriesByTag() graphite function.
+You can query metrics by their tag values, or by the metric name but all queries must be wrapped with a seriesByTag() graphite function.
 You can do this in your dashboards by toggling the query box to free-text-mode and typing out the full query.
 Or you could begin by adding the seriesByTag() function and filling the boxes with your search terms using the expressions (see table below) where necessary.

 You can use any number of tag expressions to filter through your metrics: